 Turkey observes legal holidays with fixed dates and movable religious holidays.
 In both cases, most shops are closed or only open during limited hours.

-As in Germany, 1 January is a holiday in Turkey.
+1 January is a holiday in Turkey.
 23 April is celebrated as National Sovereignty and Children’s Day.
 The holiday on 1 May is followed by the Commemoration of Atatürk on 19 May, which is also Youth and Sports Day.
 Stadiums in many cities will host performances and competitions by sports organisations and youth groups on this day.
 Turkish Armed Forces Day is celebrated on 30 August while 19 September is dedicated to Veterans’ Day.
 29 October is a particularly important national holiday, celebrating the anniversary of the proclamation of the Republic by Kemal Atatürk.
 The dates for the Islamic holidays are determined according to the lunar calendar and therefore move up eleven days each year.
 As a result, Ramadan also takes place at different times from year to year.
 Its end is marked by the three-day sugar feast.
 The sacrificial feast is also held over several days.

 Thanks to the many different cultural influences over the course of its history, traditional Turkish cuisine is incredibly varied and certainly not limited to gyros and kebab.
 The typical Turkish appetisers, mezze with hummus, marinated olives, stuffed grape leaves and borek leave nothing to be desired.
 Sun-ripened fruits and vegetables bring colour to the table.
 While fish and seafood play a key role in coastal regions, grilled meat often takes the centre stage.
 The hamburger-like köfte and pide – a kind of pizza – are very popular main dishes.
 In Turkey, this is traditionally accompanied by the refreshing yoghurt beverage called ayran.